 First, the family must submit a preliminary interest application along with supporting documentation.
 If the family is eligible to participate in the program, the family will be invited to a Housing Choice Voucher Homeownership Orientation.
 The family will be required to attend homeownership counseling and obtain a mortgage from a financial institution.
 The family selects a real estate agent to assist in locating a property to purchase.
-The property must pass both a Housing Quality Standards (HQS) and a Home Inspection.
+The property must pass a Housing Quality Standards (HQS), Home Inspection, lead test, and termite test.
 The family will be responsible for paying the difference between the actual monthly mortgage payment charged by the lender and the amount subsidized by the program.

 - How long can a family receive assistance under this program?

+For all other families, there is a term of 15 years if the initial mortgage incurred to finance purchase of the home has a term that is 20 years or longer, and for all other cases the term of homeownership assistance is 10 years.
 There is no time limit for the elderly or person with a disability.
-For all other families, there is a mandatory term limit of 15 years if the initial mortgage incurred to finance purchase of the home has a term that is 20 years or longer, and for all other cases the maximum term of homeownership assistance is 10 years.

-*Employment requirement: One or more adults in the family who will own the home must be currently employed on a full-time basis for at least one year before commencement of homeownership assistance.
+*Employment requirement: One or more adults in the family who will own the home must have one year of continuous full time (no less than 30hrs per week) employment in current position.

 ** Except in the case of a person with a disability, the qualified annual income of the adult family members who will own the home must not be less than the Federal minimum hourly wage multiplied by 2,000 hours.
 Also, the qualified annual income of the adult family members who will own the home must not be less than the monthly Federal Supplemental Security Income (SSI) benefit for an individual living alone multiplied by 12.

 HABC maintains the right to establish a higher minimum income requirement for either or both types of families.
 Except in the case of the elderly or persons with disabilities, welfare assistance is not counted in determining whether the family meets the minimum income requirement.